One Day in Malaga: The Ultimate Itinerary with Local Tips

 Relax at Malaga Park

-When visiting Malaga during summer, Malaga Park is a lovely place to avoid the heat and explore different species of plants.
+When visiting Malaga during the summer, Malaga Park is a lovely place to avoid the heat and explore different species of plants.

 Entering the park is like immersing yourself in a small jungle – tall trees covering the sky and exotic plants.